ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_on_real_turtlebot3.md

 ## Overview

 This tutorial shows how to control and navigate Turtlebot 3 using the ROS 2 Nav2 on a physical Turtlebot 3 robot.
-Before completing this tutorials, completing [Getting Started](../../getting_started/index.md#getting-started) is highly recommended especially if you are new to ROS and Nav2.
+Before completing this tutorials, completing [Getting Started][getting-started] is highly recommended especially if you are new to ROS and Nav2.

 This tutorial may take about 1 hour to complete.
 It depends on your experience with ROS, robots, and what computer system you have.